GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-waterbodies-landsat/_faqs.md

 Cloud cover leading to invalid data can be a particular problem in coastal regions, northern Australia during summer, and in Tasmania.

 Some larger salt lakes in Australia have very few records currently available.
-For larger Waterbodies, which may cross multiple swath boundaries or suffer from misclassifications (salt lakes can be misclassified as cloud due to their brightness) this can be problematic.
+For larger waterbodies, which may cross multiple swath boundaries or suffer from misclassifications (salt lakes can be misclassified as cloud due to their brightness) this can be problematic.
 :::

 :::{dropdown} How does DEA Waterbodies deal with clouds?